Koren Siddur

 The Koren Siddur refers to a family of siddurim published by Koren Publishers Jerusalem beginning in 1981.

 Eliyahu Koren began work on a new prayerbook in the 1970s.
 Koren created Koren Book Type for the project.
 Rather than allow the text to run continuously across page turns, Koren maintained lines and paragraphs within individual pages.
 He set individual sentences line by line, according to their meaning.
 The result was a prayerbook published in 1981.
 The siddur became one of the most widely used Hebrew-only prayerbooks.
 In 2009, Koren Publishers Jerusalem introduced a new Hebrew/English edition of the Koren Siddur, the Koren Sacks Siddur (below), with an introduction, translation, and commentary by the Orthodox Ashkenazi Chief Rabbi of the United Hebrew Congregations of the Commonwealth, Lord Jonathan Sacks.
 More recently, Koren Publishers Jerusalem released the Koren Shalem Siddur, which built upon both the previously released Koren Sacks and original Koren Siddurs.
 The new Shalem Siddur contained all Torah readings, the Five Megillot, and personal supplications (tehinot).

 Koren Siddurim

 Eliyahu Koren's philosophy regarding the siddur can be summed up in his statement that, "The prayers are presented in a style that does not encourage habit and hurry, but rather inspires the worshipper to engage both mind and heart in prayer."
 The Koren Siddur thus employs a poetry-line format in many of the included prayers.

 Koren Sacks Siddur

 The Koren Sacks Siddur is the Hebrew–English edition of the Koren Siddur, edited and annotated by Chief Rabbi of the British Commonwealth Jonathan Sacks and designed and typesest by Raphaël Freeman.
-The translation and commentary are based on the UK's Authorised Daily Prayer Book.
+The translation and commentary are based on Rabbi Sacks' edition of the UK's Authorised Daily Prayer Book.

 It was first published in 2009, beginning Koren's entry into the English-language siddur market.
 The siddur has also found an audience with non-Orthodox Jews.